 As a manager, your performance is going to be judged on your output.
 As we’ve explored in previous articles, you can measure the output of a manager as the output of their organisation plus the output of the organizations under their influence.
 How can you make sure that your staff are performing as well as they possibly can in an environment in which they can grow?
+Let’s talk about the contribution curve.

 Your best individuals will contribute a significant amount to your department through impactful work and their positive network effect on others.
 Your least impactful individuals can be a drain on your department, and you need to make sure that you choose the right tactic for helping them improve as quickly as you can.